JulianH99/chameleon.nvim/README.md

 ## TODO
-- Select automatic foreground color when background color option is used.
+- [x] Select automatic foreground color when background color option is used.
+- [ ] Command to clear current cwd color configuration
+- [ ] Use plenary.nvim for file operations
+- [ ] Allow for different fg and bg colors per cwd (right now it uses the same color for whatever section was configured in the `lualine` config section